Exploring Hawaiʻi's Biodiversity

 Also known as jasmine, the pīkake flower is regarded for its beautiful fragrance and used in lei.
 According to the Hawaiian Lei Company, the flower received its name from the niece of King Kalākaua and Queen Liliʻuokalani, Princess Kaʻiulani, who was inspired by the peacocks that lived in her garden.
 They also say a pīkake lei is “a familiar part of the old courtship ritual and is a sure way to a woman’s heart.”
 The scent of pīkake has been used in soaps and its blossom’s beauty is captured in various items and products, such as Laha'ole Designs’s Pīkake Lei Microfiber Towels and Pīkake Hoops.

-Product: Pīkake Tea Towels (Coming Soon)
+Product: Pīkake Tea Towels (Sold Out)

 "naupaka" by eye of einstein on Creative Commons (CC BY 2.0).
 No changes or alterations were made.